Forgejo Actions user guide

 Services

-PostgreSQL, redis and other services can be run from container images with something similar to the following.
+PostgreSQL, Redis and other services can be run from container images with something similar to the following.
 See also the set of examples.

 services: